TheFeministSoftwareFoundation/C-plus-Equality/README.md

 Philosophy
 ==========

-1. The language is to be strictly interpreted using feminist theory.
-Under no circumstances should the language be compiled, as compilation and the use of a compiler imposes an oppressive and toxic relationship between the high-level descriptive language and the low-level machine code that does all the labour.
+1. The language is to be strictly [interpreted](https://en.wikipedia.org/wiki/Interpreted_language) using [feminist theory](https://en.wikipedia.org/wiki/Feminist_theory).
+Under no circumstances should the language be [compiled](https://en.wikipedia.org/wiki/Compiled_language), as compilation and the use of a compiler imposes an oppressive and toxic relationship between the high-level descriptive language and the low-level machine code that does all the labour.
 Instead, **C+=** is interpreted, which fosters communication, itself a strong female trait.
 2. No constants or persistence.
 Rigidity is masculine; the feminine is fluid.
 I.e., [fluid mechanics is hard for men 'because it deals with "feminine" fluids in contrast to "masculine" rigid mechanics'](https://en.wikipedia.org/wiki/Luce_Irigaray).
 3. No state.
 The State is The Man.
 'Nuff said.
-Hence, the language should be purely functional.
+Hence, the language should be purely [functional](https://en.wikipedia.org/wiki/Functional_language).
 4. Women are better than men with natural language.
 Hence, the language should be English-based like HyperCard/[LiveCode](https://en.wikipedia.org/wiki/LiveCode#Examples).
-5. No class hierarchy or other stigmata of OOP (objectification-oriented programming).
+5. No class hierarchy or other stigmata of [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) ([objectification](https://en.wikipedia.org/wiki/Sexual_objectification)-oriented programming).
 In fact, as an [intersectional](http://geekfeminism.wikia.com/wiki/Intersectionality) acknowledgement of Class Struggle our language will have no classes at all.
 6. Men are visual.
 Hence, no graphics.
 Just audio and text I/O.
-7. Unicode has a lot of pretty symbols.
+7. [Unicode](https://en.wikipedia.org/wiki/Unicode) has a lot of pretty symbols.
 Allow their use through UTF-8.
 8. Women are more social than men.
 Hence, social coding should be the only option.
 The code only runs if it is in a public repo.
 9. Instead of "running" a program, which implies thin privilege and pressure to "work out", programs are "given birth".
 After birth, a program has a 30% chance of doing what is done in the code, 30% of "not in the mood" (i.e. nothing occurs), and 40% of randomly reorganising the execution order of the functions found in main().
-10. Programs are never to be "forked", as the word has clear misogynistic tendencies and is deeply problematic.
+10. Programs are never to be ["forked"](https://en.wikipedia.org/wiki/Fork_(system_call)), as the word has clear misogynistic tendencies and is deeply problematic.
 Instead, programmers may never demand "forking", but ask for the program to voluntarily give permission.
-"Forking" will henceforce be called "consenting", and it is entirely up to the program to decide if the consent stands valid, even after the "birthing" of the program.
+"Forking" will henceforce be called ["consenting"](https://en.wikipedia.org/wiki/Consent), and it is entirely up to the program to decide if the consent stands valid, even after the "birthing" of the program.
 11. Licensing: the [Femnist Software Foundation License](https://github.com/FeministSoftwareFoundation/C-plus-Equality/blob/master/LICENSE).

 Code Examples